em0507/Election_Analysis/README.md

 ## Election-Audit Summary
 ### examples of how this script can be modified to be used for other elections.
 ### <li> If there were infomation on voter's gender provided, we can also know the voter's vote rate and perference based on their gender. </li>
+### <li> If there were infomation on voter's educational background provided, we can also know the voter's vote rate and perference based on their educational background. </li>
+### <li> If there were infomation on voter's income level provided, we can also know the voter's vote rate and perference based on their educational background. </li>